top of page

 FFU_3905-Verbeterd-NR (1).jpg

-The solution to this problem consists of a sustainable network of higher education graduates with sympathy for ordered freedom in the Western tradition, beyond old categories of ideology and pillarisation ('classical liberal', 'conservative', 'Christian democratic'), and independent of political parties or religious groupings.
-Leaders of today and tomorrow, ranging in age from those in their twenties to those in their eighties, can thus meet one another and sharpen their knowledge.
+The solution to this problem lies in a platform for public knowledge-sharing, education and civic debate on ordered liberty within the Western tradition, beyond the old categories of ideology and pillarisation (‘classical liberal’, ‘conservative’, ‘Christian democratic’), and independent of political parties or religious groups.
+Engaged citizens, ranging in age from their twenties to their eighties, are thus able to meet one another and, through exposure to different perspectives, deepen their understanding of the cultural, constitutional and public conditions necessary for a free and responsible society.
 In this way, timeless ideas remain alive and influential, free from dogma.

 Mission & Vision

-To carry out our mission, we bridge fundamental sources and the folly of the day.
-We concern ourselves with questions such as 'What is the foundation of the rule of law and how can it best be protected in our time?'
-Or: 'What is the proper role of local government and to what extent does Dutch practice deviate from this?'
-On these matters we encourage high-level debate where this does not yet exist, as much as possible in collaboration with partner organisations with overlapping missions and interests.
+Our vision is of a well-functioning democracy, a thriving civil society, and civic enterprise — in short, a free society made up of responsible citizens and organisations.
+In carrying out our mission, we seek to bridge the gap between foundational principles and the issues of the day.
+We engage with questions such as: “What are the foundations of the rule of law, and how can they best be protected in our time?”
+Or: “What is the proper role of local government, and to what extent does current practice diverge from this?”
+We encourage debate on these matters at an academic level where such debate does not yet exist, wherever possible in cooperation with partner organisations that share overlapping missions and objectives.

 IMG_7848.jpeg